Center for Women in Government & Civil Society (CWGCS) Staff

 a 2000 Fellow on Women & Public Policy.

-She received her B.A. in Globalization Studies from
+She received her M.S. in Economics from

 the University at Albany.